Tarabuco Market Near Sucre, Bolivia

 There is a central square with basic restaurants to sit in the sunshine at a sidewalk table and enjoy the atmosphere as well as a few off-street locations to shop or sit and have a meal.
 There is a textile museum – Arte Indigenous – next to the square with items on display and for sale.

 The town does have hostal accomodation but most travelers stay in Sucre.
-Travel Guide to Capital City Sucre, Bolivia
+Sucre is one of our featured “Cheap Places to Live in South America“.
+Read all about it here: Sucre, Bolivia – Cheap Place To Live.

 Photographs & video by Molly McHugh, all rights reserved.